Package Leaflet: Information for the User

 Inform your doctor if you experience any of these behaviors; they will help you develop ways to manage or reduce the symptoms.

-Reporting side effects
+Reporting of side effects

 Keep out of the sight and reach of children.

-Store below 25 °C, in the original packaging.
+Store below 25°C, in the original packaging.

-Appearance of the product and contents of the packaging
+Appearance of the product and packaging contents

 Other presentations